 Most woman achieve maximum bone strength and density by age of 25.
 Although we begin to slowly lose bone around the age of 30, bone loss accelerates substantially by our late 40s and continues at this accelerated rate during the first several years after menopause.
 Because there are no signs or symptoms of weakening bones, until one breaks, women really have no way of determining if they are excessively losing bone.
 It is during these early menopausal years that woman need to be screened and preventative measures initiated.

-Waiting until age 65 to be screened, gives woman the false perception that they don’t have to worry about bone loss until later in life.
+Waiting until age 65 to be screened, gives women the false perception that they don’t have to worry about bone loss until later in life.

 We need to intervene during those crucial early menopausal years where actual prevention can occur through nutrition, exercise, and lifestyle changes aimed at slowing or stopping the loss of bone.